andrewGhazi/havel/README.md

 > What’s with the name?

 Havel’s Ring is an item in Dark Souls that helps you deal with excessive burdens.
-(Apart from that, every permutation of “pkg”/“dep”/“graph” was taken.)
+(Plus, every permutation of “pkg”/“dep”/“graph” was taken.)

 ## TODO

 - more tests
   - properly handle cases with 0/1 deps, local packages, etc
 - color edges by dependency type
-- copy over ggplot version
+- ~~copy over ggplot version~~ ✓
 - highlight direct dependencies
 - uniq_pkg_deps() function
+- eliminate my precious pipes so I don’t require R \>= 4.1